bictorv/chaosnet-bridge/README.md

   program.
 Adding new chudp hosts now doesn't require klh10 configuration.
-- connecting remote Chaosnet-over-Ethernets, e.g. to communicate with others using LambdaDelta (use a Chaos-over-UDP or -over-TLS or -over-IP link between them).
+- connecting remote Chaosnet-over-Ethernets, e.g. to communicate with others using LambdaDelta (use a Chaos-over-TLS or -over-UDP or -over-IP link between them).
-- connecting remote Chaosnet-over-Unix-sockets, e.g. to communicate with others using usim (use a Chaos-over-UDP or -over-TLS or -over-IP link between them).
+- connecting remote Chaosnet-over-Unix-sockets, e.g. to communicate with others using usim (use a Chaos-over-TLS or -over-UDP or -over-IP link between them).
 - connecting remote Chaosnet-over-IP networks, e.g. in case you run [TOPS-20 with Chaosnet](https://github.com/bictorv/tops20-chaos), or a
   [PDP-10/X](http://www.fpgaretrocomputing.org/pdp10x/).